Photography prompts help turn nervous clients into picture-perfect superstars. Use these FREE prompts to ramp up the romance for your next couple!

 Prompt 5: Find the Unexpected

-When time is short, this prompt helps spark creativity and add variety in any setting.
+When time is short, this prompt helps spark creativity and add variety to your images in any setting.
 Take the shot that’s obvious, then look for what’s not.

 Find the unexpected by:

-- Find a reflection: mirrors, windows, glass coffee tables, chrome, photo frames.
+- Find a reflection for your images: mirrors, windows, glass coffee tables, chrome, photo frames.
 Focus on the reflection (not the surface).
 Beware of dirty surfaces pulling focus!

-- Take a fresh angle: lie on the floor and shoot up.
+- Take a fresh angle: lie on the floor with your camera and shoot up.
 Get up high and shoot down (get higher yourself or lie the couple on the ground).
 Do a 360o: circle the couple to change the light (e.g. back-lit silhouette, front-on light, etc).

 - Use furniture opposite to its intention: sit on tables, lie on chairs, jump on beds.